ElektraInitiative/libelektra/scripts/README.md

 All methods can be combined.
 For example if you search all bash scripts which do some configuration work.
 You can type `kdb find-tools -t configuration -e bash`.

-## The right Way to add your script to the find tools
+## The Right Way to Add Your Script to the Find Tools

 Meta Tags as comments in the beginning of a script are parsed.
 Mate Tags start with an `@`, here is a list of all Meta Tags: